danielmolina81/deep-learning-challenge/README.md

             ![](Pics/initial_model.png)

-        - Were you able to achieve the target model performance?
+        - Did the model achieve the target model performance?

             - The initial model did not achieve the target performance.
 After 100 Epochs the accuracy reached was 72.9090%.

             ![](Pics/initial_accuracy.png)

-        - What steps did you take in your attempts to increase model performance?
+        - What steps were taken in the attempts to increase model performance?

             - Using a boxplot and calculating the quartiles, lower and higher bounds, outliers in the "ASK_AMT" feature were eliminated.
             - The number of bins for the "APPLICATION_TYPE" and "CLASSIFICATION" were increased in one (from 9 to 10 and from 6 to 7 respectively) to increase potential important components.
 This brought the total features to 45.